-VA FileMan package-wide or key variables that can be assumed to be defined at all times are the following:
+VA FileMan package-wide or key variables that can be assumed to be defined at all times are listed in Table 26:

-Table 26: Package-wide Variables
+Table 26: Package-Wide Variables

 Variable Description DUZ The internal entry number from the NEW PERSON (#200) file.
 DUZ(0) The variable defining the user's access.
 DUZ("LANG") If running Kernel 8.0 or later, this variable refers to the language of the current user.
 DT The current date in VA FileMan internal format.
 DTIME The integer value of the number of seconds the user has to respond to a timed read.
 U The up-arrow (caret).